Lotame/docs/lightning-tag/detailed-reference.md

 ### Local Storage

-As noted above in the `config` object created at script setup, there is a callback method named `audienceLocalStorage` parameter.
-If passed, then when targeting is completed, the audiences will be written out to the browser's localStorage.
+As noted above in the `config` object created at script setup, there is parameter named `audienceLocalStorage`.
+If passed, when targeting is completed, the audiences will be written out to the browser's localStorage.

 Value | Result
 :---: | ------